 Why do discussions of religious life and experience have to always walk tippy-toe around this question of the existence of God.
 Of course not.
 We all know what "exists" means, rocks exist, trees exist, and, obviously, God does not exist.
 I say let's get over being unable to say that.

 Still, there's something else actually going on in this domain, and it's a different matter entirely from entities that might or might not exist and whether they do or don't.
-I think that it's the apparently unrelated but universal problem of emotional self-management, and that religious or spiritual practices, teachings, stories, experiences all have the primary and essential purpose of helping us with our own emotional self-management.
+I think that what it is is the apparently unrelated but universal problem of emotional self-management, and that religious or spiritual practices, teachings, stories, experiences all have the primary and essential purpose of helping us with our own emotional self-management.
 So although upon entry to this subject, for scientific clarity, I do have to declare the baseline facts, it doesn't mean there isn't a baby in that bathwater to be pulled out.

-So I offer these notes to you, so maybe you don't have to mentally suffer quite as much as someone like me, and maybe you can find and hold onto some of the happiness I have also touched in these years, decades, of seeking, and with my forehead on the ground, of finding.
+So I offer these notes to you, so maybe you don't have to mentally suffer quite as much or as long as someone like me, and maybe you can find and hold onto some of the happiness I have also touched in these years, decades, of seeking, and with my forehead on the ground, of finding.

 Bless you; may you suffer as little as possible, may you find great, true happiness, irrational bliss and serenity, effortlessly, may you know and rest in your own Self.